Temporal Network Analysis Using Zigzag Persistence: Results

 \subsection{Temporal Ordinal Partition Network for Intermittency Detection}

-In this section we describe a method to apply zigzag persistence to study time series data using complex networks; namely, the ordinal partition network.
+In this section we apply the zigzag methods to study time series data encoded using complex networks; namely, the ordinal partition network.
 Ordinal partition networks~\cite{McCullough2015} are a graph representation of time series data based on permutation transitions.
 As such, they encapsulate the state space structure of the underlying system.
 While we only use the ordinal partition network in this work, there are several other transitional complex networks from time-series data that a similar analysis could be done.
 These include $k$-nearest-neighbors~\cite{Khor2016}, epsilon-recurrence~\cite{Jacob2019}, and coarse-grained state-space networks~\cite{Small2009a,Small2013a}.
+We begin by giving a brief introduction to the construction of the network from time series data, followed by the results of analysis using zigzag persistence.